-The chart below shows the breakdown by type of violation of the 48 civil penalty assessments by the Registry in 2008.
-The number on each bar shows the number of penalties assessed for each type of penalty.
-As can be seen in the chart, the majority of civil penalties assessed by the Registry are for late filings by candidates and PACs.

-With the demands on the Registry increasing every year, the Registry will need to continue to become more efficient in order to meet its mandated duties.
-The number of must be reviewed for errors and cross-indexed.
+The chart below shows the breakdown by type of violation of the 29 civil penalty assessments by the Registry in 2010.
+The number on each shows the number of assessed penalties each type of penalty.
+As can be seen in the chart, majority of penalties assessed by the are for late Registry filings by candidates and chart the number of registered PACs has increased over 30% in the last 10 years.
+For every new PAC there are six additional reports filed with the Registry in an election year that must be reviewed for errors and cross-indexed.
 In addition to more filings, campaigns are becoming more complicated.
 The increased number of filings along with more complicated campaigns will require the Registry to be more efficient to handle its mandated duties without increasing its staff size.